The Locust: History

 In September 1998, The Locust released their first full-length album, The Locust, through Gold Standard Laboratories.

 On June 24, 2003, The Locust released their second full-length album, Plague Soundscapes, through ANTI-.

 On March 20, 2007, The Locust released their third and ultimately final full-length album, New Erections, through ANTI-.
-After lengthy touring following the release of New Erections, The Locust went on hiatus.
+After a lengthy touring schedule following the release of New Erections, The Locust went on hiatus.

 On May 18, 2010, The Locust released an archive recording of their Peel Session recorded 9 years prior in 2001, simply named The Peel Sessions, released through Radio Surgery.
-This 16-track recording was the first time Gabe Serbian had started playing drums for The Locust, finalizing the lineup of Bobby Bray, Joey Karam, Justin Pearson and Gabe Serbian that has remained ever since.
+This 16-track recording was the first time Gabe Serbian had started playing drums for The Locust, finalizing the lineup of Bobby Bray, Joey Karam, Justin Pearson and Gabe Serbian that would stay the same for the rest of their time together.

-On July 31, 2012, The Locust released a compilation album, The Gold Standard Labs, through ANTI-.
+On July 31, 2012, The Locust released a compilation album, Molecular Genetics from the Gold Standard Labs, through ANTI-.
 The album contains all the band's material released on the Gold Standard Laboratories label which is all their material from 1997 to 2002.

 In 2013, The Locust returned from hiatus and in 2019 they were added to the Desert Daze 2019 festival line up.
 Bassist Justin Pearson confirmed that the band would add more shows after this, with new material and new costumes.

 On May 1, 2022, the band announced the death of drummer Gabe Serbian that had occurred the day before.
 The band have since announced on their Instagram account that they can no longer be active in the wake of Serbian's death, and that no further albums or live performances will occur under the Locust name.
-The final piece recorded by the group is a remix of the Danny Elfman solo track "Cruel Compensation" which appears on the remix album Bigger.
+The final piece recorded by the group was a remix of the Danny Elfman solo track "Cruel Compensation" which appears on the remix album Bigger.
 Messier.